efjohannsen/NodeExam/README.md

 Implement Auth

 ### Frontend
-Use plain HTML
+Use plain HTML<br>
-Use Ajax or Fetch
+Use Ajax or Fetch<br>
-Use Sockets
+Use Sockets<br>

 ## Soft requirements:
-You must have a clean code base and your code style should be consistent.
+You must have a clean code base and your code style should be consistent.<br>
 You must make an attempt at styling your website.
-Styling frameworks can be used.
+Styling frameworks can be used.<br>
 Host your application.
-If you did not host your application explain during the exam what you tried and why you didn’t.
+If you did not host your application explain during the exam what you tried and why you didn’t.<br>

 ## Exam:
 First 5-6 minutes, demo your exam project